FAQs

 For full-time students entering the Generalist Year in practicum, the Office of Practicum Education meets individually with each student within two weeks of enrollment in the program and reviews students’ background, experience, and areas of interest to match students with agencies.
 The Office of Practicum Education meets with part-time students early in the spring semester of their first year in the program to begin the practicum placement process.
 Continuing students entering the Advanced Specialization Year begin the process of securing their placement in late fall or early spring semester of their Generalist, or first year, in practicum; Advanced Standing students begin this process immediately upon enrollment in the program.

-While potential practicum placements are investigated, negotiated, and arranged by the Office of Practicum Education, students may suggest a new agency for the School’s consideration, and the Office of Practicum Education will explore whether the organization meets the requirements for a practicum placement.
+While potential practicum placements are investigated, negotiated, and arranged by the Office of Practicum Education, students may suggest a new agency for the School’s consideration, and the Office of Practicum Education will explore whether the agency meets the requirements for a practicum placement.

 Agencies seeking to provide a practicum placement must demonstrate compatibility of the agency's mission and philosophy of service with the values and ethics of the social work profession and the capacity to provide:

-- a sufficient number and variety of assignments to develop student knowledge and practice skill in each of the CSWE EPAS core competencies;
+a sufficient number and variety of assignments to develop student knowledge and practice skill in each of the CSWE EPAS core competencies;

-- supervised in-depth experiences with individuals, groups, families, organizations and/or communities, with opportunity for and expectation of student independent work with clients/client systems;
+supervised in-depth experiences with individuals, groups, families, organizations and/or communities, with opportunity for and expectation of student independent work with clients/client systems;

-- ample time for practicum instruction to permit individual and (where appropriate) group conferences with students;
+ample time for practicum instruction to permit individual and (where appropriate) group conferences with students;

-- practicum instruction from individuals with a master’s degree in social work (or equivalent) from a CSWE accredited program with two years of post-master's social work experience;
+practicum instruction from individuals with a master’s degree in social work (or equivalent) from a CSWE accredited program with two years of post-master's social work experience;

-- adequate space and administrative resources to support student work;
+adequate space and administrative resources to support student work;

-- congruence between the student’s practicum assignments and assignments in the practice course taken concurrently with the practicum placement.
+congruence between the student’s practicum assignments and assignments in the practice course taken concurrently with the practicum placement.

 In some cases, students may use a current employment site as a practicum education setting.
 Students must be employed in a human services capacity and the agency must be able to meet the requirements of a social work practicum placement.
 Students must be employed by the agency for a minimum of three months before beginning their work-site practicum placement and have completed the probationary work period by July 1st of the calendar year for which the placement is sought.
 In these instances, the GSSWSR works closely with the agency and the student to establish a learning experience that recognizes the complexity of the student-employee role, while providing educationally rich advanced learning opportunities for the student to apply the principles, knowledge, and practice skills learned in their courses.

-In the Generalist (first) year in the program, students are in practicum the equivalent of two full (7.5-hour) agency work days/week in both fall and spring semesters.
-In the Advanced Specialization (second) year, students are in practicum the equivalent of three full (7.5-hour) agency work days/week.
+In the Generalist (first) year in the program, students are in the practicum the equivalent of two full (7.5-hour) agency work days/week in both fall and spring semesters.
+In the Advanced Specialization (second) year, students are in the practicum the equivalent of three full (7.5-hour) agency work days/week.

-Student schedules are arranged by the student with the agency Practicum Instructor and are based upon both agency need and student class schedule.
+Student schedules are arranged by the student with the Practicum Instructor and are based upon both agency need and student class schedule.
 Practicum placement begins and ends commensurate with the fall and spring academic semester schedule.
 Part-time students may elect to carry out the equivalent of two full (7.5-hour) agency days/week throughout their practicum experience by extending time in practicum through June, in the second year, and beginning in August the third year (see below: If I am a part-time student, what is the time requirement in practicum?)

 Some agencies require flexible work hours and/or days, including availability for some evening hours.